aidos-lab/aidos-lab.github.io/content/_index.md

 disorders](https://papers.nips.cc/paper/2020/hash/4d771504ddcd28037b4199740df767e6-Abstract.html),
 as well as the analysis of multivariate clinical time series to detect and prevent the [onset of sepsis](https://arxiv.org/abs/2107.05230) or myocardial ischemia.

+# About

+'AIDOS' has two meanings that complement each other well.
+The first meaning refers to our mission statement, viz. to develop **A**rtificial **I**ntelligence for **D**iscovering **O**bscured **S**hapes.
+The second meaning originates from the Greek word 'αἰδώς,' which means 'awe,' 'reverence,' or 'humility.'
+This awe or humility should serve as one of our guiding principles when we work on challenging problems in healthcare research, aiming to improve our world using machine learning.

 # People

 |  {{< figure src="br.jpg" width="128" class="person" >}}  |